survivejs/webpack-book/manuscript/output/03_server_side_rendering.md

 {pagebreak}

 Even though there is a React application running now, it's difficult to develop.
 If you try to modify the code, nothing happens.
-The problem can be solved running webpack in a multi-compiler mode as earlier in this book.
+The problem can be solved running webpack in a multi-compiler mode as discussed in the _Multiple Pages_ chapter.
 Another option is to run webpack in **watch mode** against the current configuration and set up a watcher for the server.
 You'll learn the setup next.

 T> If you want to debug output from the server, set `export DEBUG=express:application`.